-Since South America’s mountains have a complex topography, most of its lakes are confined either on the Andes mountains or its foothills.
+Since South America’s mountains have a complex topography, most of its lakes are confined either to the Andes mountains or its foothills.
 The Andes mountain range formed closed basins throughout the years that have been filled with water inflow and have naturally formed lakes and reservoirs which the continent prides itself on to this day.
 Because of the continent’s geography of lakes, most of them are not as vast as the lakes in North America.

 Most of South America’s major lakes are marshy basins or saline lakes.
 The southern portion of the continent hosts several freshwater lakes.
-Though lakes in South America do not top in the world by surface area, they are still as beautiful and worth tackling.
+Though lakes in South America do not top the world by surface area, they are still as beautiful and worth tackling.
 This article will explore 15 of the largest lakes in South America and where exactly to find them.

-The 15 Largest Lakes in South America
+The 15 Largest Lakes In South America

 15. Presidente Ríos Lake, Chile